Expanded genetic code: Engineered peptidyl transferase center

-In 2014 it was shown that by altering the peptidyl transferase center of the 23S rRNA, ribosomes could be created which draw on orthogonal pools of tRNA.
-The 3’ end of tRNAs is universally conserved to be CCA.
+In 2014, it was shown that by altering the peptidyl transferase center of the 23S rRNA, ribosomes could be created which draw on orthogonal pools of tRNA.
+The 3' end of tRNAs is universally conserved to be CCA.
 The two cytidines base pair with two guanines the 23S rRNA to bind the tRNA to the ribosome.
 This interaction is required for translational fidelity.
 However, by co-mutating the binding nucleotides in such a way, that they can still base pair, the translational fidelity can be conserved.
-The 3’-end of the tRNA is mutated from CCA to CGA, while two cytidine nucleotides in the ribosomes A- and P-sites are mutated to guanidine.
+The 3'-end of the tRNA is mutated from CCA to CGA, while two cytidine nucleotides in the ribosomes A- and P-sites are mutated to guanidine.
 This leads to ribosomes which do not accept naturally occurring tRNAs as substrates and to tRNAs, which cannot be used as substrate by natural ribosomes.

 To use such tRNAs effectively, they would have to be aminoacylated by specific, orthogonal aaRSs.
-Most naturally occurring aaRSs recognize the 3’-end of their corresponding tRNA. aaRSs for these 3’-mutated tRNAs are not available yet.
-Thus far, this system has only been shown to work in an in-vitro translation setting where the aminoacylation of the orthogonal tRNA was achieved using so called “flexizymes”.
-Flexizymes are ribozymes with tRNA-amino-aclylation activity.
+Most naturally occurring aaRSs recognize the 3'-end of their corresponding tRNA. aaRSs for these 3'-mutated tRNAs are not available yet.
+Thus far, this system has only been shown to work in an in-vitro translation setting where the aminoacylation of the orthogonal tRNA was achieved using so called "flexizymes".
+Pioneered by the laboratory of Hiroaki Suga at the University of Tokyo, flexizymes are ribozymes with tRNA-amino-aclylation activity.